 Resolution Before Trial: Settlement

-- Verdicts and settlements in similar cases.
+- Jury verdicts and settlement outcomes in similar cases;

-- Chances of winning at trial.
+- Your chances of winning at trial;

-- Practical difficulties in trying the case.
+- Practical difficulties in trying the case;

-- Weaknesses in your opponent's evidence.
+- Strength and weaknesses in your opponent's evidence.

 - The defendant's own monetary resources.